Radhikadua123/celestini/task2/README.md

 multiplying the two input matrices, and the other obtained by convolution of the two matrices.
 ### Sparse matrices
 A sparse matrix is a matrix in which most of the elements are zero.
 In the program, the sparse matrix used anywhere is sorted according to its row values.
 Two elements with the same row values are further sorted according to their column values.
+### Convolution
+Convolution is the process of adding each element one matrix to its local neighbors, weighted by the second matrix.
+This is related to a form of mathematical convolution.
 ## Input
  * Row 1 has 3 entries <br />
   No_rows: Number of rows in sparse matrix <br />